 When a concern feels serious because it might affect patients, people receiving care, colleagues or your whole organisation, it can be difficult to know what to do.
 You may feel that raising the matter would be disloyal to colleagues, to managers or to your organisation.

 However, everyone working in healthcare has a duty to put patients and the people they care for first and protect their safety, and follow any professional code of conduct that applies to them.
 We would always encourage you to try to resolve any concern you have within your organisation first.
-Your organisation may have a Freedom to Speak up Guardian who has been trained to support you to speak up.
-The National Guardian’s Office has a list of all trained Freedom to Speak up Guardians.
+Your organisation may have a Freedom to Speak up guardian who has been trained to support you to speak up.
+The National Guardian’s Office has a list of all trained Freedom to Speak up guardians.
 Alternatively your organisation may have a whistleblowing or speak up policy which provides information on how you can speak up safely.
-For whatever reason, if you feel unable to do this, you can speak to our FTSU Team at NHS England.
+For whatever reason, if you feel unable to do this, you can speak to our Freedom to Speak Up team at NHS England.

 You can speak up about anything that gets in the way of patient care or affects your working life.